Metacognitive Decision Making Framework for Multi-UAV Target Search Without Communication: Introduction

-When there is no prior information available about the search environment or target spatial distribution, then the cognitive-based approach is found to be effective \cite{ppap17}.
-Since these approaches are solely based on the current sensor information, they are not computationally intensive (do not assign any target probability map), hence can handle pop-up and dynamic targets efficiently.
+Identified stationary targets (fixed/sudden pop-up) and dynamic targets can be mitigated or tracked for information.
+Patrizi et al., \cite{Revnewref} proposed multi-target tracking and data collection framework for UAVs while addressing matching problems with targets.
+When there is no prior information about the target spatial distribution, the cognitive-based approach is more effective \cite{ppap17}.
+Since these approaches are solely on the sensor information, they are not computationally intensive (do not assign any target probability map), and hence can handle pop-up and dynamic targets efficiently.
 The cognitive-based approach consists of only self-cognitive or a combination of self and social-cognitive (communication among agents) elements.
 When a combination of self and social-cognitive elements is employed for search, the target is obtained based on the information from the individual sensor of a UAV \cite{smca2} and communication among UAVs \cite{ppso18, smca3}.
 The main drawback of the social-cognitive approach is to maintain communication among agents in large search spaces like forest regions or regions affected due to natural disasters.
-Recently, stigmergy adopted in multi-UAV search where UAVs maintain indirect communication, say in ant colony optimization (ACO) pheromone is used as a reference for other UAVs to follow.
-Tracking pheromone is a challenge due to evaporation.
-Hence the above-mentioned work uses a hybrid approach of random walk and ACO depending on the pheromone concentration \cite{ASCpredator}.
-The main limitation of this approach in a larger region is as follows: i) searching a very large region like a forest using UAVs generally results in a low probability of overlapping search regions among UAVs.
-In stigmergy-based methods like ACO, due to pheromone evaporation, there is a need to increase the number of UAVs to increase the probability of avoiding more than one UAV searching a specific location, ii) The practical implementation of stigmergy-based methods in a very large area like a forest requires the UAV to carry a large amount of pheromones.
-This issue is overcome using a self-cognitive method, which doesn't require any such kind of payloads.
-Also, the self-cognitive search does not rely on inter-UAV communication and is suitable for situations involving a large search region.
-The self-cognitive approach searches the target by navigating the agent with the waypoints in search space generated using various probability distributions (e.g. Levy, Uniform, Gaussian).
-The Levy Search (LS) is a stochastic search that uses Levy distribution to determine the search direction \cite{ppap17}.
-LS is more effective when targets are distributed sparsely in a region \cite{ppap18}.
-Other popular stochastic searches are Brownian Search (BS) based on Gaussian distribution and Uniform-random Search (US) based on uniform distribution \cite{ghose}.
-Many decentralized algorithms developed to imbibe UAVs with cognitive decision making abilities, such as when-to-search and when-to-attack \cite{pap10,senpap3,pap11}.